Idlib insurgency: Restart of hostilities

+In early April 2012, the clashes briefly paused as a result of a ceasefire from the Kofi Annan Syrian peace plan, but the plan soon fell apart and fighting later resumed.
+By early June, the area of al-Ghab plain near Idlib was reportedly under opposition control, along with surrounding towns such as Jisr al-Shughour in the north and Tell Salhab in the south.
+However, Idlib proper was still being held by government forces.

+On 8 October 2012, opposition forces launched an offensive to capture the strategically significant town of Maarrat al-Nu'man, where government reinforcements from Damascus heading toward Aleppo would need to pass through.
+By the next day, the opposition had captured all of the government checkpoints around the city except one at the entrance, and the town came fully under opposition control by 10 October.

+On 20 January 2013, the Free Syrian Army began a coordinated attack on Idlib, successfully capturing several checkpoints in the western parts of the city.
+Opposition forces from Hish also captured part of the M5 motorway and severed the connection between Aleppo and Hama for government forces.

+Intra-opposition fighting (2015-2024)

 2016

 On 31 March 2016, the Army of Conquest coalition claimed to have captured members of a cell belonging to Jaysh al-Thuwar, an Arab component of the Syrian Democratic Forces (SDF) in Idlib that was reportedly conducting assassinations and kidnappings in the area.

 On 4 October 2016, Ahrar al-Sham arrested an alleged ISIL cell affiliated with Jund al-Aqsa, which later retaliated by arresting some Ahrar al-Sham members, allegedly beating the wife, and shooting the brother of one member in the process.
 Two days later, Ahrar al-Sham gave an ultimatum to Jund al-Aqsa to release the captured members.
 Jund al-Aqsa countered by asking for Ahrar al-Sham to release the captive Jund al-Aqsa members that were alleged to be a part of ISIL.

 2017

 On 16 June 2017, a suicide bomber attempted to assassinate Saudi cleric Abdullah al-Muhaysini, who was serving on Hayat Tahrir al-Sham (HTS)'s Sharia component and had left a mosque in Idlib.
 In an online video after the attack, Muhaysini said that he was uninjured and explained that an individual had approached his car, wore an explosive belt, and blew himself up.

 On 24 July 2017, during fighting between Ahrar al-Sham and Hayat Tahrir al-Sham, car bombs were detonated in Idlib that reportedly killed 50 HTS members and had belonged to Ahrar al-Sham.